 The outdoor badges and experiences are progressive, which will allow girls and troops to learn new skills, put the skills to use, and build on their knowledge year after year.
 From their first steps on a woodland path as Daisies to going survival camping as Ambassadors, girls will take the lead by planning their trips, practicing survival skills, and pushing themselves as they have unforgettable adventures.

 Outdoor Art Maker: This first-ever badge for Daisies expands the Art in the Outdoors badge category to every grade level.
 Girls explore color and sound, challenging them to observe nature like an artist and preparing them to create their own outdoor art!

 Troop Camping—Buddy Camper: Daisies start their camping journey by researching and writing a camping plan.
 By the time they’re heading home, they’ve learned how to prepare a simple meal, tie a square knot, stay safe outside, and protect nature—all while becoming comfortable hiking and camping!
+For Brownies

 Troop Camping—Cabin Camper: Brownies work together to research and write a plan in preparation for their troop camping trip.
 Once they head out, they learn all about camping gear and cook a simple meal outside.
 Girls walk away with foundational camping skills like following the Leave No Trace philosophy, building a fire safely, and tying a clove hitch knot.